-The grammar of a language is about the way that language is structured, how the words are constructed and the way they are related to each other in a sentence.
-A book about grammar is also known as a grammar.
+The grammar of a language is the way that language is structured, how the words are individually constructed, and the way they are related to each other in a sentence.
+A book about grammar is also known as "a grammar."

-As this article is biased towards English grammar, it is interesting to look briefly at the historical development of the study of grammar in European countries from early times, touching on Transformational Grammar, Universal Grammar that is forever linked with the name of Noam Chomsky, and the attitude of grammarians today.
+As this article is primarily interested in English grammar, it is interesting to look briefly at the historical development of the study of grammar in European countries from early times, touching on Transformational Grammar, Universal Grammar that is forever linked with the name of Noam Chomsky, and the attitude of grammarians today.

 Traditional Type Grammars

-Latin grammars emerged a little later and mostly relied on Greek grammar as a basis.
-Considerably later than that, almost two thousand years after Thrax, our English grammars evolved from the Latin.
+Latin grammar emerged a little later and mostly relied on Greek grammar as a basis.
+Considerably later than that, almost two thousand years after Thrax, our English grammar evolved from Latin.
 The use of Latin grammar as a basis for English grammar led to an emphasis being laid on a prescriptive type of grammar.

 Universal Grammar and Chomsky

 When more movement between countries began, and especially in the nineteenth and twentieth centuries, missionaries began to learn to communicate in languages that were quite different from Greek and Latin.
 In an effort to translate the Bible as accurately as possible into these languages, it was found that a view of traditional grammars was really inadequate as it could not be easily applied to many of these languages.